Karen Stollznow: Career

+Stollznow’s work spans linguistics, authorship, and public scholarship, with a focus on language as it relates to culture, identity, and belief.

 A student of linguistics and history at the University of New England in Armidale, New South Wales, she received First Class Honors in Linguistics, and went on to a PhD in the area of Lexical Semantics.
 She graduated with her doctorate in 2007.
 In 2004, she relocated to California to become a Visiting Student Researcher with the Department of Linguistics at the University of California, Berkeley.
 In 2005, she became a Researcher for the Script Encoding Initiative, a project of the UC Berkeley Department of Linguistics, in cooperation with the Unicode Consortium.
 She is currently a researcher in the Department of Linguistics at Griffith University and also affiliated with the Griffith Centre for Social and Cultural Research.

 From 1997 to 2009, Stollznow was a prominent investigator and writer for the Australian Skeptics and served as Editor of their magazine The Skeptic for which she also wrote many articles.
 She has also written for publications such as Australasian Science, Neucleus, Skeptical Inquirer, and others.